patricia-ternes/rse-prac-2021/problem_3/README.md

 > Every release is more optimized.

 The latest version should have the best performance, so make sure you always use the latest version.
 At least choose Python 3 over Python 2.

+#### Data structure

+> Using the most appropriate data structure is critical to speed up the code.

+Python has some built-in data structures (namely: list, tuple, set, and dictionary).
+It is also possible to use additional data structures by importing modules (like [NumPy array](https://numpy.org/doc/stable/reference/generated/numpy.array.html) and [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)).

+One of the most common mistakes is using the **list** structure for all cases.
+For example, if your list has elements of a single type (like real numbers), you might consider using a NumPy array to optimise the code.